 1. Choose a Brandable Domain

 When choosing a domain name also consider how you’re going to brand your business.
 A short easy-to-remember domain is highly valued.
-If you can’t get the .com version of your domain, you may want to reconsider your decision; people often assume the extension is .com and may end up at a different site.
-If the .com isn’t available choosing your country code (.ca) is a great second choice.
+If you can’t get the .com version of your domain, you may want to reconsider your decision; people often assume the extension is .com and they may end up at a different site.
+If the .com isn’t available, choosing your country code (.ca) is a great second choice.

-2. Keywords in a Domain can add SEO value
+2. Keywords in a Domain Can Add SEO Value

 My experience is that there is a lot of value to have keywords in a domain.
 Even as Google dials down the value of domain keywords in the algorithm there is still SEO value in continuing the practice, and that value comes from anchor text linking.
+For this reason, if you can choose a domain that is a great brand and adds SEO, you have a win-win.

 In this video, Google’s Matt Cutts argues for the importance of going with a brandable URL.
 He also announces that Google is going to give slightly less weight to keywords in a domain.